PhaethonPsychis/gagabank/MetaverseCities.md

-# ⚡️ A Metaverse for the CyberUrban City
+# ⚡️ A Metaverse for the cyberurban city
 This metaverse is specifically created for the design of cities that exists both in a physical geographical location as urban environments, and in cyberspace.
 People who live in this metaverse participate in both worlds using their avatars<br>

 This innovation, still very early in its evolution, serves as the basis for the development of new forms of cities arising from the interaction of the virtual world and the urban environment<br>